 Gerry, I appreciate you reaching out with this question and this is a common problem that many a7S owners have struggled with, myself included.

-Unfortunately the short answer for this question is no, this is not possible at least at this point in time.
-Sony granted us the ability to customize nearly every buttons on the a7S with a slew of different actions yet they somehow forgot (or purposely left out) the option to trigger the APS-C crop settings from an external button.
+Unfortunately, the short answer to this question is no, this is not possible at least at this point in time.
+Sony granted us the ability to customize nearly every button on the a7S with a slew of different actions yet they somehow forgot (or purposely left out) the option to trigger the APS-C crop settings from an external button.

-In this case, your best bet is to leave your a7S set to ‘auto’ on crop mode which automatically switch to APS-C mode when it senses the lens isn’t made for a full-frame body like the a7S.
+In this case, your best bet is to leave your a7S set to ‘auto' on crop mode which automatically switches to APS-C mode when it senses the lens isn't made for a full-frame body like the a7S.
 If you are using a third-party lens like Canon by way of a Metabones adapter, this option still works as the camera can communicate with the lens through the electronic adapter and determine whether it will support full-frame or not.
 Keep in mind, when recording video in APS-C crop mode, the a7S's 4K resolution setting will be upscaled as there isn't enough pixels present for true 4K UHD.

 I have successfully tested the auto setting with the following lens models coupled with a Metabones EF to NEX Smart Adapter Mark IV: